chc151662/hybrid-lsb-image-steganography/README.md

 This repository provides a reference implementation of a hybrid image steganography framework proposed in the Project II report:

-**"Enhancing Hybrid LSB-Based Image Steganography Through Adaptive Embedding Strategies"**
+**"Improving Imperceptibility in Hybrid LSB-Based Image Steganography through Adaptive Embedding Strategies"**

 ## Overview